-After properties are acquired, redevelopment can't begin unless clear title is granted by the circuit judge.
+After properties are acquired through tax delinquency avenues or liens, redevelopment can't begin unless clear title is granted by the circuit judge.
 After the City implements liens to address vacant structures and unsafe properties, the main way a clear title is granted occurs with the case being turned over to the local tax collector, then moving on to the process of tax delinquency, acquisition, and disposal in the hands of the Arkansas Commission of State Lands.